 To apply the image to all hosts in the cluster or the standalone host, remediate the cluster or host against the image.

-Option 2: Import an Existing Image
+Option 2: Import an Image from a JSON File

 To start managing with a single vSphere Lifecycle Manager image an existing cluster or host that already uses baselines, you can import an image from another cluster or host instead of setting up a new image manually.